 My brain does not organize the way many brains do.
 This affects time management, office organization, managing my schedule (if it's not in my calendar it does not exist), and much, more.

 Losing things is a huge problem for me.
 So often I will have something in my hand and, moments later, it's gone and I have no clue where it went.
-During periods when my illness is very active this gets much, much more frequent and so annoying.
+During periods when my illness is very active this gets much, much more frequent and so frustrating.

-You might think that ocd should makes me a good organizer, but this is simply a stereotype of what ocd is.
+You might think that ocd should makes me a good organizer, but this is simply a stereotype of what ocd looks life.
 In fact, hoarding is a type of ocd.
 I do not struggle with hoarding, but getting rid of unnecessary things can be a challenge because I worry that I'll need it in the future.

 My ocd is obsessive, repetitive, intrusive unwanted thoughts.
 For me, this mostly centers around people I love and manifests by checking on people I'm worried about.
 Most days I'm able to ride out the thoughts with very little checking, however scary it feels.
 This is very distracting from the to-do's of the day.
-When my ocd is very active it makes organization feel close to impossible.
+When my ocd is very active it makes organization feel close to impossible because thoughts continue to intrude.
+This anxiety then leaks out onto everything else in life, and organizing simply becomes an exercise of managing anxiety.
+Yet how can you be struggling to manage anxiety while trying to focus on organization?
+Well...I can't, that's the problem.

 Another ledge on my mountain...

-This kind of hyper-focus can be frustrating to family members who need me to also attend to things like chores, making dinner and other tasks.
+This kind of hyper-focus can be frustrating to family members who need me to attend to things like chores, making dinner and other tasks.
 It's not a choice to have hyper-focus.
 Pulling myself a way is a sheer act of will that I'm getting much better at.
 Then, when the focus has waned, this is also frustrating to those around me.
 I may leave something and totally forget about it, caught up in the next thing.
 This is still a struggle for me, walking away from something half way through.
 Yet, with awareness and practice, it's continuously improving.

 Waves of anxiety and periods of dreaded depression...

 I go through waves of anxiety and periods of depression, both of these can be paralyzing.
 Depression is like a massive pool of mud.
-When it's active, I have to wade through the pool to do anything at all...showering, cooking, paperwork, paying bills...it's all floating in that sea that feels close to cement at times.
+When it's active, I have to wade through the pool to do anything at all...showering, cooking, paperwork, paying bills...it's all floating in that sea of sticky mud that feels close to cement at times.

 This can be my day to day...but isn't always so bad...

-These problems are the most prevalent when my illnesses are very active.
-When they are well managed, my world can get closer to typical.
-My management includes medication, routine, exercise, eating as well as I can and lots of sleep.
-However, I'm not perfect and I'm not always exercising as much as I'd like to be or eating as well as I'd like.
+Managing my illnesses includes medication, routine, exercise, eating as well as I can and lots of sleep.
+However, I'm not perfect and I'm not always exercising as much as is helpful or eating as well as I'd like.
 So, the fact is that my most vital skill is compassion.

 I hold love for myself no matter what.

 My illnesses have been very active for the last several months.
-Getting medication right has been touch and go to say the least.
+Getting medication right has been touch go to say the least.
 This means everything has been off...exercise, eating, things I usually enjoy...it's all been tough.

-This leads me to something important to know about people living with mental illness...exercise, sunlight, healthy food may keep us from falling into an abyss, but often times they don't help all that much.
+This leads me to something important to know about people living with mental illness...exercise, sunlight, healthy food may keep us from falling into the abyss, but often times they don't help all that much.
 In fact, doing them can feel painful.

 I do believe it's important to push ourselves to a point.
 For me, Going to the gym or getting on my Yoga mat have felt impossible, what I do find more tolerable are walks in the woods with my dog.
 So that's what I do.